rockyjvec/GameWasm/README.md

 # SpaceWasm
-An implmementation of WebAssembly in C# with basic support for emscripten.
+An implementation of WebAssembly in C# with basic support for emscripten.